I teach across the Geography degree programme at Nottingham, including:

 - First Year Tutorials

 I am a historical and political geographer and my research intersects around three key themes:

 To date, this research has been funded by the Economic and Social Research Council (2009-14), the Arts and Humanities Research Council (2015-19; 2021), the Royal Geographical Society (2021) and the British Academy / Wolfson Foundation (2022-25).
 As part of my current project, I am working on a book-length account of how race relations were internationalised after the First World War.

-I sit on the editorial board of Geography Compass, the academic advisory board of Nottingham Contemporary, co-ordinate the School's Urban Geography Research Hub, lead its Cultural and Historical Geography Research Theme, and I am Director the University's Urban Culture Network.
+I sit on the editorial board of Geography Compass, the academic advisory board of Nottingham Contemporary, lead the School's Cultural and Historical Geography Research Theme, and I am Director the University's Urban Culture Network.